theboman/my-weather/README.md

 - React
   - React Hooks
 - Axios for get
-- possiable for IP resovle?
+- possiable NPM modules for IP resovle?
 - simple weather api that has no silly restrictions for use for free
 #
 # This will show